 13. Celebrate Asian Pacific American Heritage Month Throughout May (Various Regions)

 Credit: @xueyuanchen68 on Instagram

 The month of May honors the culture, traditions, and history of Asian Americans and Pacific Islanders.
-In Rochester, visit the Memorial Art Gallery for the Asian Pacific Heritage Celebration on May 15.
-While you're there, visit the Asian art gallery on the second floor featuring paintings and sculptures.
+In Rochester, visit the Asian art gallery on the second floor of the Memorial Art Gallery, featuring paintings and sculptures.
 In the Hudson Valley, visit the Hammond Museum and Japanese Stroll Garden.
 Mahayana Buddhist Temple, the oldest Chinese Buddhist temple in the eastern US, is in South Cairo in the Catskills.
+At Snug Harbor Cultural Center & Botanical Garden on Staten Island, the New York Chinese Scholar’s Garden is one of two authentic classical outdoor Chinese gardens built in the United States and is based on Ming Dynasty gardens (1368-1644 AD).
 Find out more ways to celebrate Asian Pacific American Heritage in New York State here.